 Most shoemakers make some of their shoes in multiple widths, from narrow to extra-wide.

-US width comes in A, B, C, D, E, EE with the standard width being D.
+US width is measured as A, B, C, D, E, EE with A as the narrowest, EE as the widest and the standard width being D.

-English made Men’s shoes and boots are generally made in fittings E, F, G and H and these can be classified simplistically as follows:
+English made men’s shoes and boots are generally made in fittings E, F, G and H and these can quite simply be classified as follows:

 H = Extra Wide